panzerdp/dmitripavlutin.com/content/posts/083-compare-objects/index.md

 This time, even both objects `hero1` and `hero2` have the same content, `shallowEqual(hero1, hero2)` return `false`.

-It happens because the nested objects `hero1.address` and `hero2.address` are different object instances.
+The nested objects `hero1.address` and `hero2.address` are different object instances.
 Thus the shallow equality considers that
 `hero1.address` and `hero2.address` are different values.

 Solving the problem of nested objects helps the deep equality check.

 ## 4. Deep equality

-The deep equality is similar to the shallow equality, with the difference that when a property has an object, a recursive shallow equality check is performed on the nested objects.
+The deep equality is similar to the shallow equality, but with one difference.
+If during the shallow check the compared properties are objects, a recursive shallow equality check is performed on these nested objects.

 Let's see an implementation of deep equality check: